Hope is a community of people united in a love of Christ, where every person can come to

 Why Go To Church?

-part of our short weekend in church?
+our short weekend in church?

 For those of us that spend that hour each Sunday in church, the answer is a